Sign up for the latest news & insights

 Redundancy consultation | When and how?

-That said, redundancy is certainly no silver bullet; it only applies in certain circumstances, and the various technicalities that surround it can often be disorienting and complex.
+Despite being a common reaction to mounting cost pressures, redundancy is certainly no silver bullet; it only applies in certain circumstances, and the various technicalities that surround it can often be disorienting and complex.

 One such technicality is the issue of consultation – a mandatory process by which the employer must discuss the details of the redundancy with all relevant parties prior to it taking place.
 A simple concept on the surface, but potentially laden with complexities.